cloud-custodian/cloud-custodian/tools/c7n_mailer/README.md

 An additional `slack_template` field is used, in addition to the standard `template`, in order to allow separate template usage between email and Slack, as well as to provide backwards compatibility for existing policies.
 This field is optional, however, and if not specified, will default to `slack_default`.
-The `- cc-slack` entry under `to:` indicates that a Slack payload should be sent in addition to the traditional email and is required for Slack integration.
+The `- slack` entry under `to:` indicates that a Slack payload should be sent in addition to the traditional email and is required for Slack integration.

 ### Now run: